lmiller1990/vue-3-urql-example/README.md

 Quite a bit going on here.
 We introduce `input`, `type`, `Query` and `Mutation`.
 We use a singleton to maintain state.
 Notice a problem - we have duplicate types, in the GraphQL schema and in the `addBook` function.
 Not ideal... two sources of truth.
 More on this later.

-Start the server with `yarn ts-node graphql/server.ts`.
+Grab the `tsonfig.json` from this repository, or configure it yourself, then start the server with `yarn ts-node graphql/server.ts`.
 You will need to restart every time you change it, or you could use `ts-node-dev`.
 Anyway, what this is doing is declaring a basic schema - I'll be storing all my data under `app`.

 If you go to `http://localhost:4000` you can query it.
 You can also add a new book with a mutation: